 Pros: Err, you don’t need to use the clutch once moving, saving time and effort

 The principle varies – some older systems just keep secondary throttle plates closed a bit to lop a load of power off everywhere, with the aim to make a softer engine for novices and use in the wet.
-The better ones that are used on ride-by-wire bikes alter the shape of the throttle position map, so you still get 100 per cent throttle (eventually) when you want it, but 10 per cent at the twistgrip (say) gives you 7 per cent at the throttle bodies, 20 per cent gives you 15 per cent etc.
+The better ones, used on ride-by-wire bikes, alter the shape of the throttle position map, so you still get 100 per cent throttle (eventually) when you want it, but 10 per cent at the twistgrip (say) gives you 7 per cent at the throttle bodies, 20 per cent gives you 15 per cent etc.

 Of course, we reckon the best power mode selector is your right wrist and with traction control systems getting better and better, you’ve got the safety net there to guard against losing grip at the rear.
 On really aggressive bikes (like the Panigale V4) we like the option of a sharper throttle profile for track use, and softer ones for day-to-day road use.